equivalent/equivalent.github.io/_posts/til/2020-11-24-rollback-rails-transaction-and-rescue-error-to-display.markdown

 ### Other pitfals

 This is not a comprehencive guide of "what can go wrong" with Rails transactions.
-I just covered some examples me and my team encounter in past couple of years.
+I just covered some examples me and my collegues encounter in past couple of years.

 Please read trought